puzzlepaint/freeage/Readme.md

 ### Building ###

 If you want to build the application yourself, you need Qt5 as a single external dependency.
-Version 5.12.0 is known to work, although similar versions would also be expected to work with few or no changes required.
+Versions 5.9.5 and 5.12.0 are known to work, although similar versions would also be expected to work with few or no changes required.

 The project uses C++17, so a relatively recent compiler may be required.